Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Ha' Penny Pier Visitor Centre, The Quay, Harwich, Essex, CO12 3HH

 Guided walking tour lasting approximately 90 minutes.
 Five centuries of history concentrated on the Harwich Town area.
-Meet at Ha' Penny Pier Visitor Centre.
+Meet at Ha' Penny Pier Visitor Centre on the Halfpenny Pier.

 Barrack Lane, Harwich, Essex, CO12 3NP